Some injured workers who are age 50 or over are eligible to settle their claim.

 Self-Insured employers are responsible for the settlement negotiations.
 You can approach your injured worker or their representative to discuss settlement opportunities for settlement.

 We must give prior written approval for any settlement agreement that impacts a workers' compensation insurance (Title 51 RCW) fund.
 You must notify us by mail and allow 30 days for us to approve or deny the request.

 Reporting the settlement

-The full amount of the settlement must be reported for the quarter in which the agreement becomes final, and the remaining balance must be reported in each subsequent quarter until the balance is zero.
-You will pay claim cost assessments on the amount actually paid out each quarter.
+The full amount of the settlement must be reported for the quarter in which the agreement becomes final, and any remaining balance must be reported in each subsequent quarter until the balance is zero.

 On your annual report, you must also report the amount of any settlement payments and remaining balance.

 Settlement discussions can be started by us, or by the employer or worker sending an application to us.

 If the claim is appropriate for settlement, we will contact all parties and negotiate specific terms of the settlement.
 If all parties agree, we will draft the settlement contract, circulate it for signatures, and send the contract to the BIIA for approval.

 If the BIIA approves the agreement, there is a 30-day revocation period.
 Any party to the agreement may revoke consent to the settlement for any reason during the revocation period.
 L&I will continue to manage the claim and pay any benefits the employee is entitled to throughout the revocation period.